A Path For Every Soul

 Woven around the Sunday Lectionary, this path deepens your participation in the Holy Mass and unites your reading to the prayer of the whole Church.

-- Weeks 3 and 4: Gospel of Luke, Chapters 1 to 10, as proclaimed throughout Year C.
+- Weeks 3 and 4: Gospel of Luke, chapters 1 to 10, as proclaimed throughout Year C.

 - Month 2: Psalms 1 to 30, sung as the Responsorial Psalm at Mass.